-It is this focus of her research that has provided the impetus for the second initiative by Montessori Aotearoa New Zealand – to focus on the social justice aspect of Montessori education.
-At a meeting in Auckland just last Saturday; a meeting that Nicky had helped to plan and had been looking forward to attending, a small group of Montessori teachers and educators began a focus on Montessori for Social Change.
+This focus of her research has provided the impetus for the second initiative by Montessori Aotearoa New Zealand – to focus on the social justice aspect of Montessori education.
+At a meeting in Auckland just last Saturday, a meeting that Nicky had helped to plan and had been looking forward to attending, a small group of Montessori teachers and educators began a focus on Montessori for Social Change.

-I know that Nicky was very interested in both these initiatives and we regret so much that she is no longer here to guide us in this work.
+I know Nicky was very interested in both these initiatives, and we regret that she is no longer here to guide us in this work.

 You may not have known Nicky in her many professional roles or understood the significance of the work she has achieved in her professional life.
 But I know that everyone here today understands love.

-At our national conference in April, we honoured Nicky with the presentation of a book of tributes collected from friends, colleagues and students.
+At our national conference in April, we honoured Nicky by presenting a book of tributes collected from friends, colleagues and students.
 At this presentation, I explained how I remembered that years ago Nicky highlighted the significance of the number of times the word ‘love’ appeared in Dr Montessori’s writings.
 Nicky had reminded teachers that ‘this is the task…to look at your school or centre and see how you have set it up to receive and use the energy of love’.

 Whether you knew Nicky as a parent, a friend, a sibling, a cousin, a colleague, a teacher, a lecturer, a researcher, a supervisor, a patient or in whatever way you knew Nicky; I am sure you would agree that she exemplified how to use the energy of love … she took this key part of Montessori philosophy and embodied love in her daily life.

-Nicky was a quiet person who provided us all with inspiration; not just by what she achieved but more importantly by who she was and how she lived her life.
-We all felt her love and it is for this reason that we have all come here today to remember and honour her.
+Nicky was a quiet person who inspired us all, not just by what she achieved but, more importantly, by who she was and how she lived her life.
+We all felt her love, and it is for this reason that we have all come here today to remember and honour her.